China cooking oil scandal exposes food safety problem – DW – 07/15/2024

 Political pressure on Beijing?

-The food safety office of China's State Council launched an investigation last week amid public outcry, promising that those responsible for any malpractice "will be severely punished."
+The food safety office of China's State Council has promised that those responsible for any malpractice "will be severely punished."

-In 2008, two businessmen convicted of producing and selling infant formula laced with the chemical melamine were sentenced to death, prompting the food safety law to be passed a year later.
+In 2008, two businessmen convicted of producing and selling infant formula laced with the chemical melamine were sentenced to death, prompting a food safety law to be passed a year later.

-China's leader Xi Jinping has also repeatedly vowed to tackle the country's notorious food safety problems since he took office over a decade ago.
+China's leader Xi Jinping has repeatedly vowed to tackle the country's notorious food safety problems since taking office over a decade ago.
 In a 2013 speech, he warned that the Communist Party's legitimacy would be questioned if it "cannot even do a good job in food safety."

-However, following the cooking oil scandal, Chinese media reported that an app allowing users to track trucks across the country was disabled.
-Beijing News reporter Han Futao, who first revealed the malpractice, was found to have his Weibo account deleted.

 Edited by: Wesley Rahn